<100 subscribers

 Today, I want to reflect on an aspect of our lives that often feels like a burden, though I believe that with a shift in perspective, we might discover its enriching nature.
 It’s an element that every one of us possesses, one that we could never truly erase.
 This is something we often try to hide, fix, or even obsess over in the quiet corners of our minds.
 Society has conditioned us to see it as a flaw, whispering that to be loved, respected, and accepted, we must work tirelessly to scrub it ...

-The Art of Purchase🌹
+The Weight of Yesterday🌹

 Cracks in the Canvas🌹